-Missinger asked Karamessines to stay behind after a 40 committee meeting called to discuss Track I. The two men discussed Track II actions, especially the contacts with then-Chilean-President Frei.
-According to handling of the problem during the earlier meeting had been perfect and he added we were doing fine and keep it up."
+Kissinger asked Karamessines to stay behind after a 40 Committee meeting called to discuss Track I. The two men discussed Track II actions, especially the contacts with then-Chilean-President Frei.
+According to

+Calculated of all leging Kissinger told Karamessines that "our handling of the problem during the earlier meeting had been perfect and he added we were doing fine and keep it up."
 (Memorandum for the Record/Chile, 22 September 1970, by Thomas Karamessines)